Confronting Insanity 11/30/2020

 Just then, all hell broke loose in the hotel lobby.

-Apparently, my boys had eaten a late meal and then went to a local park - composed of a few concrete picnic tables - to relax before returning to the hotel.
+Apparently, my boys had eaten a late meal and then went to a nearby park - composed of a few concrete picnic tables - to relax before returning to the hotel.
 The area happened to be the hangout of teenagers who didn't like tourists and wanted to control a few square meters of their hometown, so they confronted my group.
 Voices were raised.
 Insults were traded in French, Corsican, and English.
 Punches were thrown.

 Just then, all hell broke loose in the hotel lobby.
 We ran downstairs to see the rest of my group on one side of a large plate-glass window, with shirts off and middle fingers extended.